MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-task-scheduler.md

 ## About task sessions and permissions

 The task runs in a background session, which means that there's no user interface.
-The behavior is similar to that of the STARTSESSION method, where any dialog boxes that would normally appear are suppressed.
+The behavior is similar to that of the StartSession method, where any dialog boxes that would normally appear are suppressed.
 For more information about specific dialog boxes, see [StartSession](methods-auto/session/session-startsession-integer-integer-string-table-duration-method.md) method.

 The session runs by using the same user/credentials that are used when calling AL code.
 The user must have appropriate permissions to the codeunit and any other objects that are associated with the operation of the codeunit.

->[!NOTE]
+> [!NOTE]
 > The *device users* and *delegated admins* can't schedule the tasks.
-To know the restrictions for device users, see [Device licenses](../deployment/licensing.md#device-licenses). <br>
+To know the restrictions for device users, see [Device licenses](../deployment/licensing.md#device-licenses).
+>
-Delegated admins can test the job queues by making a copy of the job and running it once in the foreground but not as a recurrent or scheduled task.
-To know more about limitations for delegated admins, see [Restricted access to Business Central as delegated administrators](../administration/delegated-admin.md#restricted-access-to-business-central-as-delegated-administrator)
+> Delegated admins can test the job queues by making a copy of the job and running it once in the foreground but not as a recurrent or scheduled task.
+To know more about limitations for delegated admins, see [Restricted access to Business Central as delegated administrators](../administration/delegated-admin.md#restricted-access-to-business-central-as-delegated-administrator).

 ## Monitor and troubleshoot